PhillipThePaster/Roblox-Cursor-Fix/README.md

-# Roblox-Cursor-Fix
-Fixing the cursor in Roblox on Microsoft Store: When moved to the screen edges, it used to go off-screen.
-Our patch resolves this issue by confining the cursor within the screen boundaries.
-Enjoy an improved cursor experience while playing Roblox on the Microsoft Store.
+This simple patch addresses an issue with the cursor in the Microsoft Store version of Roblox.
+Previously, when moving the cursor too far to one edge of the screen, it would go off-screen.
+To rectify this, we have created a solution.
+The patch ensures that the cursor stays within the screen boundaries at all times, preventing it from going off the screen.
+With this fix in place, you can enjoy a smoother and more seamless cursor experience while playing Roblox on the Microsoft Store.